When a doctor, surgeon, or another medical professional causes you or a loved one serious injury, you may have the legal right to fair compensation.

 A medical malpractice lawyer can help you through this challenging time and fight for your right to a fair settlement.
 The Law Firm of Anidjar & Levine will work diligently to protect your legal rights.
 We will build a strong case on your behalf and negotiate with the insurance company while you focus on healing.

 We are available 24 hours a day, seven days a week to answer your questions.
 We offer free initial case reviews to help you understand your legal options.
-Contact us today at 800-747-3733 to get started with a medical malpractice lawyer in West Palm Beach.
+Call a West Palm Beach personal injury lawyer today to schedule your free consultation.

 Florida state statutes describe medical practice as any professional activities related to treating an illness, injury, pain, disease, or any physical or mental condition.
 Practitioners may engage in the diagnosis, treatment, medication, surgery, testing, or any related type of service delivery.